|German has always been willing to import words from other languages.|

 - "-eur" becomes "-eur" (or "-ör"]) and creates a masculine noun (e.g. "der Friseur" [hairdresser; barber]); (likewise, the feminine form is "-euse" [or: "-öse"]);

 - "-ant" and "-ment" stay the same in German but become neuter (e.g. "das Restaurant", "das Appartement") The plural is formed with "-s".
+Note that German imports both "Appartement" from French and "Apartment" from English, using the two synonymously.

 - "-tion" stays feminine but takes an "-en" plural (e.g. "die Nation, die Nationen");